 Dragons, Wyrms, and Wyverns: Their Unnatural History

-Dragons, Wyrms, and Wyverns: Their Unnatural History, also known as Unnatural History, is an important corpus about dragons, wyrms, and wyverns, by Septon Barth, the Hand of the King of Jaehaerys I Targaryen.
-He was considered more of a sorcerer than a septon by his enemies.
-Because of this, copies of the book were burnt during the reign of Baelor I and it is hard to find.
-It claims that dragons are neither female nor male.
+Dragons, Wyrms, and Wyverns: Their Unnatural History, also known as Unnatural History, is an important text about dragons, wyrms, and wyverns, written by Septon Barth, the Hand of the King of Jaehaerys I Targaryen.
+Because Barth was considered more of a sorcerer than a septon by his enemies, copies of the book were burnt during the reign of King Baelor I Targaryen, and it is hard to find today.

 A Dance with Dragons

-While writing his dragonlore, Tyrion Lannister recalls that ten years ago he managed to get his hands on a fragment of Unnatural History by Septon Barth that had eluded the Blessed Baelor.
+While writing his dragonlore, Tyrion Lannister recalls that ten years previously he had acquired a fragment of Unnatural History that had eluded Baelor's bookburnings.
 He doubts any of Barth's work had found its way across the narrow sea.

-While enslaved outside of Meereen Tyrion watches the Yunkish defensive preparations in the eventuality the black dragon should return.
+While enslaved outside of Meereen, Tyrion watches the Yunkish defensive preparations in the eventuality that Drogon should return.
 They are angling their scorpions and mangonels upward at the sky.
-Tyrion knows that they are wasting their time, and his thoughts turn to Barth’s words about the futility of attempting to slay a dragon via its gullet.
+Tyrion knows that they are wasting their time, and his thoughts turn to Barth's words about the futility of attempting to slay a dragon via its gullet.